Privacy and cookies

 We are CIS General Insurance Limited (CISGIL) trading as Co-op Insurance and Co-op Insurance Services Limited (CISL) trading as Co-op Insurance Services (both are part of the Co-op Group) and are both classed as "data controllers" of your personal information.
-CISGIL provides you with our Motor (including Ecoinsurance), Home and Young Driver Insurance Products and CISL promotes our Co-op branded Pet and Travel Insurance Products.
+CISGIL provides you with our Motor (including Ecoinsurance), Home and Young Driver Insurance Products and CISL promotes our Co-op branded Pet, Travel, and Life cover Insurance Products.

 Both CISGIL and CISL's registered office address is at CIS Building, Miller Street, Manchester M60 0AL.
 When we use terms such as we, us and our in this Notice, we mean both CISGIL and CISL.

 We have appointed a Data Protection Officer (DPO) to oversee our handling of personal information.
 Our DPO can be contacted by email at [email protected], by letter to Data Protection Officer, Co-op Insurance, CIS Building, Miller Street, Manchester M60 OAL.